khofstadter/CS220-AU-navigating-the-digital-world/tools.md

   - will be used for your public logbook (log) and public static website (GitHub Pages)
   - when creating it add the `readme.md` file

+### Markdown
+Familarise yourself with Markdown language here: https://guides.github.com/features/mastering-markdown/ (there is a shortcut for this link in the file editor in your repository). <!-- add a screenshot? -->

 ### Thoughts
+- there are slightly different Markdown versions, but in general they all work the same (stick to the above if using with GitHub)
 - we can monitor each others' progress on the public repository.
 Please update it at least once a week. <!-- TODO: make example repo for private and public.
 Perhaps show examples of sonic art students from ARU. -->

 ## Visual Studio Code (VSC)